Here is a list of herbs and their corresponding categories to refer to when concocting your own personalized tea blends.

-Whether you like to drink cups of tea or prefer using them in soups or various blended drinks, they can act as enriching herbal superfood restoratives for one of the best ways to super boost your immune system and replenish your health.
+Whether you like to drink cups of tea or prefer using them in soups or various blended drinks, herbal tea infusions or decoctions can help to replenish and fortify the diet influencing greater health and wellness.

 Although some herbs and roots can be taken as raw unrefined powders, most need to be heated or tinctured to release their medicinal components.

 1) Herbal Tea Infusions - This first process involves making an herbal tea by using a hot water infusion or decoction technique.
 Tea infusions are the way most people are familiar with making tea.
-They are used for lighter weight herbs and achieved by pouring hot water directly over the herb and steeping it, preferably covered, for a short period of time.
+They are used for lighter weight herbs, like leaves or blossoms, and achieved by pouring hot water directly over the herb and steeping it, preferably covered, for a short period of time.

-We list below some of the categories to choose from depending on whether you want to nourish, flavor, build, stimulate, soothe or cleanse the body.
-All of these herbs can be mixed and matched to create the perfect tea formulas specific to your unique health goals.
+We list below the main categories to choose from depending on whether you want to nourish, flavor, build, stimulate, soothe or cleanse the body.

 Nutritive herbs are whole plant-based "herbal supplements" filled with condensed amounts of minerals.
 When these herbs are infused in hot water, a nutritious phytonutrient-rich bioavailable liquid is created.